Worksheet: Solutions to a Changing Earth

-In this worksheet, we will practice identifying water and wind erosion and their effect on Earth's surface.
+In this worksheet, we will practice identifying and finding solutions to prevent erosion caused by wind and water.

 The photograph shows the Erg Chebbi Dunes in the Sahara Desert.